SpringsteinM/thesis/chapters/1_intro.typ

 #researchquestion(number: "2")[How can generative methods be used to create training material for neural network training to enhance the performance of computer vision methods in the field of art?] <rq_2>

-By expanding the training data, it becomes possible to train larger models and improve prediction performance.
-However, this approach also has its limitations.
-For instance, synthetic data generated with generative AI may not faithfully represent the desired concept, thereby degrading the overall quality of the dataset.
+By expanding the training data, it becomes possible to train larger models and improve prediction performance @abs-2001-08361 @RosenfeldRBS20 @abs-2010-14701 @FanCKKIT24.
+However, this approach also has its limitations @FanCKKIT24.
+For instance, synthetic data generated with generative #gls("AI") may not faithfully represent the desired concept, thereby degrading the overall quality of the dataset.
 Moreover, automatically synthesizing labels is not always straightforward for every problem, especially for more complex tasks such as iconographic concept classification or pose estimation.
 To exploit the potential of these possibly error‑laden synthetic data and the unlabeled data, conventional supervised‑learning algorithms are not ideally suited and alternative approaches must be evaluated.
-Semi‑supervised learning techniques, which rely on only a small part of the training set being annotated, can play a particularly important role in this context.
+Semi‑supervised learning techniques @SohnBCZZRCKL20 @BerthelotCCKSZR20 @BerthelotCGPOR19, which rely on only a small part of the training set being annotated, can play a particularly important role in this context.

 #researchquestion(number: "3")[How can we use alternative learning methods such as semi-supervised learning to further scale computer vision for art historical tasks without relying on more annotated training data?] <rq_3>